 - We have generating functions of quantum invariants, such as Gromov-Witten invariants.
 They are symmetric functions. - We take the principal specialization of these functions, and form a generating function of the specialized generating functions. - This function then solves a 1-dimensional stationary Schrödinger equation.
-The equation is what we call a quantum curve.

-- From this Schrödinger equation (or a quantum curve), we construct an algebraic curve, a spectral curve in the sense of Hitchin, through the process of semi-classical limit. - The differential version of the topological recursion [24, 25] applied to the spectral curve then recovers the starting quantum invariants. - The spectral curve can be also expressed as the Hitchin spectral curve of a particular meromorphic Higgs bundle. - Then the quantum curve is equivalent to the \hbar -connection in the \hbar -deformed vector bundle on the base curve, on which the initial Higgs bundle is defined. - The topological recursion therefore constructs a flat section, although formal, of the \hbar -connection from the Hitchin spectral curve.
+The equation is what we call a quantum curve. - From this Schrödinger equation (or a quantum curve), we construct an algebraic curve, a spectral curve in the sense of Hitchin, through the process of semi-classical limit. - The topological recursion applied to the spectral curve then recovers the starting quantum invariants. - The spectral curve can be also expressed as the Hitchin spectral curve of a meromorphic Higgs bundle. - Then the quantum curve is equivalent to the \hbar -connection on the base curve on which the Higgs bundle is defined. - The topological recursion therefore constructs a flat section, although formal, of the \hbar -connection from the Hitchin spectral curve.
 At least locally, the \hbar -connection itself is thus constructed by the topological recursion.

 We do not have a general theory yet.
 In particular, we do not have a global definition of quantum curves.
-As mentioned above, right at this moment, the notion of opers is emerging as a mathematical definition of quantum curves, at least for the case of smooth spectral covers in the cotangent bundle T^C of a smooth curve C of genus greater than 1.
-We will report our finding in this exciting direction elsewhere.
-Here, we present what we know as of now.
+In these lecture notes, we present what we know as of now.

 The idea of topological recursion was devised for a totally different context.
 In the authors' work [24], for the first time the formalism of Eynard and Orantin was placed in the Higgs bundle context.
 The formalism depends purely on the geometry of the Hitchin spectral curve.
 Therefore, quantities that the topological recursion computes should represent the geometric information.
-Then in [25], we have shown through examples that quantization of singular spectral curves are related to certain enumerative geometry problems, when the quantum curve is analyzed at its singular point and the function $\Psi(x,\hbar)$, which should be actually considered as a formal section of $K_C^{-\frac{1}{2}}$, is expanded at its essential singularity.
+Then in [25], we have shown through examples that quantization of singular spectral curves are related to certain enumerative geometry problems, when the quantum curve is analyzed at its singular point and the function $\Psi(x, \hbar)$, which should be actually considered as a section of $K_C^{-\frac{1}{2}}$, is expanded at its essential singularity.
 In the example described above, the corresponding counting problem is computing the intersection numbers of certain cohomology classes on $\overline{\mathcal{M}}{g,n}$.
 The original topological recursion of [34] is generalized to singular spectral curves in [25] for this purpose.